Table of contents

 Every researcher I've talked to in the last year secretly hates LMArena.

-They hate that two-second clicks have become the industry's most visible metric.
+They hate that two-second votes have become the industry's most popular metric.
 They hate watching brilliant colleagues spend months tuning emoji frequency to climb a leaderboard nobody believes in.
 They hate being forced to build theater instead of intelligence.

 Models have grown up.
 They now draft contracts, review medical charts, and write the code behind critical infrastructure.
-The stakes are serious, yet the measure still isn’t.
+The stakes are serious, and the industry needs a better measure.

-Today we're releasing Antidote: an evaluation framework that grades AI in an old-fashioned way – by experts who actually read the work.
+Today we're releasing Antidote: our real-world AI leaderboard, with real prompts and real stakes, graded by experts who actually read the work.

 LMArena is broken, and everyone knows it.